mn19-RSE/HMI_Development/README.md

 ## Development Steps:
 1. Design graphics in Inkscape with predetermined screen resolution
 2. Output background and sprites as individual .PNG
-3. Convert .PNG to .BMP with specific pixel width and height
+3. ~~Convert .PNG to .BMP with specific pixel width and height~~
-4. Convert .BMP to C array
+4. Convert ~~.BMP~~ .PNG to C array
+    - Specify pixel width and height
+    - Select 16-bit RRRRRGGGGGBBBBB (2byte/pixel)
+    -
 5. Use C array in HMI controller software

 ## Links: